-- · on an actual basis; - on a pro forma basis to reflect the automatic estimated conversion of our outstanding Class A preferred shares into 6,363,900 common shares, assuming an initial public offering price of \$14.50 per common share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and giving effect to the conversion price adjustment more fully described below, and to reflect the conversion of a warrant to purchase 295,009 Class A preferred shares into a warrant to purchase 356,895 of our common shares, assuming an initial public offering price of \$14.50 per common share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and giving effect to the conversion price adjustment more fully described below, and the resultant reclassification of the preferred share purchase warrant liability, each of which will occur immediately prior to the consummation of this offering; and - on a pro forma basis to reflect the exercise of 117,320 common share warrants which are expected to occur prior to the consummation of the offering, as though such exercise occurred on December 31, 2016.
-The common share warrants certificate contains an accelerated expiry clause that permits us to accelerate the expiry of the warrants by providing written notice of certain proposed filings or qualified listings.
-We have provided the applicable notice and the holder of the warrants has indicated their intention to exercise the warrants prior to the consummation of the offering. - on a pro forma as adjusted basis to give further effect to our issuance and sale of 4,500,000 common shares in this offering at an assumed initial public offering price of \$14.50 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- · on an actual basis; - on a pro forma basis to reflect the automatic estimated conversion of our outstanding Class A preferred shares into 7,098,194 common shares after giving effect to the conversion price adjustment more fully described below, and to reflect the conversion of a warrant to purchase 295,009 Class A preferred shares into a warrant to purchase 398,076 of our common shares after giving effect to the conversion price adjustment more fully described below, and the resultant reclassification of the preferred share purchase warrant liability to a common share purchase warrant liability, each of which will occur immediately prior to the consummation of this offering; and - on a pro forma basis to reflect the exercise of 117,320 common share warrants, which occurred on April 18, 2017 as though such exercise occurred on December 31, 2016. - on a pro forma as adjusted basis to give further effect to our issuance and sale of 4,500,000 common shares in this offering at the initial public offering price of \$13.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-The pro forma and pro forma as adjusted information below is illustrative only, and our cash, cash equivalents and short-term investments and consolidated capitalization following the completion of this offering will be adjusted based on the actual initial public offering price and other terms of our initial public offering determined at pricing.
 You should read this table together with "Selected Historical Consolidated Financial Information," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Unaudited Pro Forma Condensed Consolidated Financial Statements," and our consolidated financial statements and related notes included elsewhere in this prospectus.